Different Bible Study Methods

 Select a short passage of Scripture and meditate on it.
 Visualize the scene or the narrative.
 Put yourself into the biblical situation as an active participant.

 What would I say?

 Read through the passage several times, emphasizing a different word each time.
 Rephrase the passage in your own words to personalize it.

 Write out an application that is personal, practical, and possible.

 Ask yourself, does this application help me become more like Jesus?

 While your time is valuable in this fast-paced world we live in, we encourage to check out our many different ways to have a devotional time with God each day here.
-It is the most important decision you will make for eternity.
+It is the most critical decision you will make for eternity.
 GUARANTEED!

 Learn much more about the Devotional Method of Study here

 Download the PDF devotional chart here (print and keep a copy in your Bible.)